xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 * What to log

   * Prompts, responses, and any auxiliary tension estimates used internally.
-  * This supports later auditing of whether Q043 components were applied as intended.
+  * This supports later auditing of whether Q043 components were applied as intended, without exposing any deeper TU rules.

 ---